sparkflows/sparkflows-docs/docs/tutorials/01-facts-dataset.rst

 Enter the fields below into the form.
 Below are the details of the fields:

-- Name : Name of the New Dataset we are creating
+- Name : Name of the New Dataset we are creating.
-- Description : Description of the New Dataset
+- Description : Description of the New Dataset.
 - Has Header Row : This is used for CSV/TSV files.
-It indicates whether the dataset has a header row specifying the name of the columns or not
+It indicates whether the dataset has a header row specifying the name of the columns or not.
 - Delimiter : Delimiter field is also used for CSV/TSV files.
 It indicates the delimiter to be used between the columns in the data.
+- Path : Path for the location of the file or directory containing the data files for the Dataset.

  .. figure:: ../_assets/tutorials/01/create-new-dataset.png
    :scale: 100%